 Because solar panels produce “direct current” (DC), they need inverters to power equipment which overwhelmingly require “alternating current” (AC) to function.
 The output of solar panels is unpredictable due to clouds, atmospheric conditions and change in sun angle during the day.
 Also, they are not much use at night.
 Therefore, without batteries, they are not a good choice for a primary power source.

 The RoseWater Hub can take up to 10 kW of DC power from solar panels.
-It eliminates the need for other types of inverters, creating a more efficient system.
-Solar power is used to charge the batteries and to power the load.
-The Hub also makes up for the intermittency of the solar panels.
+As a non-grid interactive product, we self-consume the solar power that we produce.
+Solar power generated is used to charge the batteries and help the Hub feed the needs of the home.

 Batteries produce electricity through an “electrochemical” reaction usually involving some type of metal and an acid.
 Battery capacity is measured in kilowatt hours (kWh) or amp hours (Ah).
 Runtime is determined by taking the draw in Watts and dividing it into the number of kilowatt hours.
 As an example, if you are drawing 3 kW and you have 30 kW hours you will be able to run for 10 hours.
 One caveat though is, while it is possible, you should try not to allow a battery to drain completely.
 This is very unhealthy for the battery.